jotaen/klog/Specification.md

 > Examples: `2020-01-01`, `1984-08-30`, `2004/12/24`.

-It MUST be formatted according to one of the following patterns:
+*Dates* MUST be formatted according to one of the following patterns:
 - `YYYY-MM-DD` (RECOMMENDED),
 - `YYYY/MM/DD`